Collection Development Plan

 BUDGET

 The budget of the Jones Library includes funding for electronic resources, serials, standing orders, and monographs, as well as binding services.
 The budget must also cover general library supplies such as paper for student printing.
-The Director of Library Services administers the annual budget and allocates funds for all library expenditures.
+The Library Director administers the annual budget and allocates funds for all library expenditures.

 Roles & responsibilities

-The Director of Library Services oversees all library operations and administers the library’s annual operating budget.
+The Library Director oversees all library operations and administers the library’s annual operating budget.
 Their duties also include managing and supervising library professional and support staff, overseeing library space policy and use of library space.
-The Director of Library Services is responsible for consulting with college faculty and staff to determine library resources and developing programs and policies in support the college’s academic programs overall.
+The Library Director is responsible for consulting with college faculty and staff to determine library resources and developing programs and policies in support the college’s academic programs overall.

 Reference & Instruction Librarian